-5 new projects received PlanetRomeo Foundation’s supported in quarter 1, 2015: Off The Records Productions in Jordan; Suncity Africa Foundation in Kenya; the Hungarian Civil Works Association with their documentary film project ‘Hot Men Cold Dictatorship’, and two Ugandan organizations, named Lake Victoria Youth and Queer Youth Uganda.
+5 new projects received PlanetRomeo Foundation’s support in quarter 1, 2015: Off The Records Productions in Jordan; Suncity Africa Foundation in Kenya; the Hungarian Civil Works Association with their documentary film project ‘Hot Men Cold Dictatorship’, and two Ugandan organizations, named Lake Victoria Youth and Queer Youth Uganda.
 All projects received funding adding up to a total of €23,475.